Elizabeth David bibliography: Elizabeth David's Christmas (2003)

+The book was published by Michael Joseph.
+An American edition was published by David R. Godine, Boston, in 2008.

 Of Pageants and Picnics (2005)

-Part of a set of seventy "Pocket Penguins", this small-format 64-page book contains articles and recipes reprinted from previously-published books by the author.
+Part of a set of seventy "Pocket Penguins", this small-format 64-page book contains articles and recipes reprinted from previously published books by the author.
 The sections are headed: Picnics, Eating Out in Provincial France, The Markets of France, Italian Fish Markets.
 Summer Holidays, À la mariniere, and Improvised Cooking for Holidays and Week-ends.

 At Elizabeth David's Table (2010)

 The book was published to mark the 60th anniversary of David's first book.
 With prefatory contributions from several prominent British chefs including Jamie Oliver, Rose Gray, Simon Hopkinson and Hugh Fearnley-Whittingstall, it assembles recipes and essays from David's previously published works.
 The recipes are divided into twelve sections: Starters and light dishes; Soups; Eggs; Pasta; Vegetables; Rice; Fish, shellfish and crustacea; Meat; Poultry and game birds; Sauces; Sweet dishes and cakes; Bread and yeast baking.
 These chapters are interspersed with reprinted essays and articles from earlier books: "Fast and Fresh"; "Fresh Herbs"; "Confort Anglais, French Fare"; "Pasta Asciutta"; "The Markets of France: Cavaillon"; "My Dream Kitchen"; "Italian Fish Markets"; "Dishes for Collectors"; "Wine in the Kitchen"; "Para Navidad"; "Banketting Stuffe"; "The Baking of an English Loaf"; and "The Italian Pizza and the French Pissaladière".
 The book contained illustrations by Jon Gray and photographs by David Loftus.It was published in London by Michael Joseph and in New York by Ecco in 2010.